 Let’s walk through a specific example to illustrate this decision-making process:

-- With input from their consulting forester, the Ramon Family had been estimating they would harvest 500 tons of timber from those pine acres in the coming year, selling a combination of 80% pulpwood (400 tons) at a net price to the landowner of $7 per ton, and 20% sawtimber (100 tons) at a net price to the landowner of $22 per ton.
+- With input from their consulting forester, the Ramon Family had been estimating they would harvest 500 tons of timber in the coming year, selling a combination of 80% pulpwood (400 tons) at a net price to the landowner of $7 per ton, and 20% sawtimber (100 tons) at a net price to the landowner of $22 per ton.
 This means that in total, the Ramon Family expected to receive about $5,000 for their timber.